run-llama/llama_index/docs/guides/tutorials/terms_definitions_tutorial.md

 )
 ```

-So that seems like a lot of code, but it's not too bad!
+That seems like a lot of code, but it's not too bad!
 If you looked at the default prompts, you might have noticed that there are default prompts, and prompts specific to chat models.
 Continuing that trend, we do the same for our custom prompts.
 Then, using a prompt selector, we can combine both prompts into a single object.
 If the LLM being used is a chat model (ChatGPT, GPT-4), then the chat prompts are used.
 Otherwise, use the normal prompt templates.

 Another thing to note is that we only defined one QA template.
 In a chat model, this will be converted to a single "human" message.